KennaSecurity/All_Samples/audit_risk_meters/README.md

 Some things to note
 - If a token (-t) and a risk meter file (-r) is provided, the script gives preference to the risk meter file.
 - Required columns in the risk meter file are risk meter ID, and risk meter name.
 See sample provided for any clarification.
+- The script tracks usage of visits to Risk meter pages, as well as API to risk meters and doesn't track visits to 'Reporting' and 'Top Fixes' pages for risk meters